 Is the work safe?

 Is your working environment safe?
 Is there insurance against on-the-job accidents?
-Ask the school you are enrolled in to provide you with information on good potential part-time jobs for you.
+Ask the school to refer you to part-time jobs.

 Every year, we see international students who are forced to leave Japan as they cannot extend their period of authorized stay in the country due to their low school-attendance rates because they work part-time and neglect their studies.
 You have to be very careful not to let this situation happen.